LoupX/dotfiles/README.md

 # Unless you have a brand new installation, or never touched the terminal before
 # this is likely to fail, but is safe to run if you're unsure.
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+# While installing Homebrew, xcode will be installed.
+The following line should not be needed.
 xcode-select --install

 # This is the good stuff